Cuomo: Civil unrest from Floyd death is colliding with COVID-19 pandemic

 On Day 94 of the COVID-19 pandemic, New York State is seeing some of it’s lowest hospitalization rates and deaths since the beginning of the pandemic.

-Western New York is entering Phase Two Tuesday, and the Capital Region expected to get the go-ahead to enter Phase Two Wednesday.
+Western New York was given the green light to enter Phase Two on Tuesday.

+The Capital Region is expected to get the go-ahead to enter Phase Two this week.
 New York City is still on track to enter Phase One on June 8.

+Another reopening announcement made by Cuomo was that summer day camps may open on June 29.
+A decision has not been made on sleep-away camps.

 On Day 9 since the death of George Floyd, Governor Cuomo asked protesters to be calm and peaceful.
 He’s also reminding protesters that New York State is in the middle of a pandemic and there is still a need to stop the spread of the coronavirus.